MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/swiss-electronic-payments.md

 ---
     title: Swiss Electronic Payments
-    description: [!INCLUDE[navnow](../../includes/navnow_md.md)] allows you to send invoices to customers electronically.
+    description: Swiss enhancements allow you to send invoices to customers electronically.
 The invoices are presented and paid directly using the customer's online banking software.

     documentationcenter: ''
     author: SorenGP